 According to the big bang theory, the universe started as an infinitesimal and unimaginably-dense collection of hot matter.
 This collection (the matter content of the universe) has since been expanding, cooling down and forming all the familiar objects we see in existence today.
 This includes all galaxies, stars, planets, buildings, cars and humans.
 When we first learned about the big bang, and perhaps even today when we think about it, we probably picture it as an expanding object, much like a balloon being inflated by blowing air into it.

 Confusing the two leads to several interesting reasoning errors, most notably asking the question: what lies outside the universe?
-Here the question assumes the existence of a “container space” inside which the space of our universe exists.
+Here the question assumes the existence of a "container space" inside which the space of our universe exists as illustrated below.

 This assumption contradicts our definition of the universe as the entirety of space and is therefore invalid.
 The universe is all of space and no more space exists "outside" or "elsewhere".